-- After getting license concern, the importer should apply to the Kerjasama Operasi Sucofindo - Surveyor Indonesia (KSO SCISI, Joint operation Sucofindo-Surveyor Indonesia, the State owned surveyors assigned by the MOT) for import verification and pay a down payment in advance for the inspection fee. - The importer will get a Verification Order number (VO No), this VO will deliver electronically to counterpart surveyor in the country of origin (such as Société Generale de Surveillance/SGS). - The same day of the receiving the VO, the SGS will send a Request Data Information (RDI) to exporter, cc to importer.
-The SGS needs the location and date proposed by exporter for inspection. - After the SGS agreed (may be some negotiation in timing) the inspector will come for inspection and asking for the documents concern for verification. - The result of inspection will send to the KSO SCISI for issuing Surveyor Report (LS, Laporan Surveyor). - The LS is mandatory document to release the goods from the Customs.
+- After getting license concern, the importer should apply to the Kerjasama Operasi Sucofindo Surveyor Indonesia (KSO SCISI, Joint operation Sucofindo-Surveyor Indonesia, the State owned surveyors assigned by the MOT) for import verification by filling out on-line Verification Request (VR) and pay a down payment in advance for the inspection fee. - The importer will get a Verification Order number (VO No), this VO will deliver electronically to counterpart surveyor in the country of origin (such as Société Generale de Surveillance/SGS). - The same day of the receiving the VO, the SGS will send a Request For Information (RFI) to exporter, cc to importer.
+The SGS needs the location and date proposed by exporter for inspection. - After the SGS agreed (may be some negotiation in timing) the inspector will come for inspection and asking for the documents concern for verification. - The result of inspection (Physical Inspection Result PIR) will be sent to the KSO SCISI for issuing Surveyor Report (LS, Laporan Surveyor).
+The validity of PIR is 30 calendar days since PIR is issued to the date of shipment based on BL/AWB. - The LS is mandatory document to release the goods from the Customs.